The-Membrane/membrane-core/contracts/staking/src/readME.md

 To Pass Tests...

 In contract.rs:
-- Comment line 443 for unstake checks
+- Comment line 442 for unstake checks
-- Comment lines 500-506 for accrual msgs
-- hardcode credit denom in line 1310 to: let cdt_denom = AssetInfo::NativeToken {
+- hardcode credit denom in line 1306 to: let cdt_denom = AssetInfo::NativeToken {
         denom: String::from("credit_fulldenom"),
     };